laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 I'll only go over some of the data in that sample, so feel free to look over the full sheets if you're still curious.

-### When there's lot of time left, time doesn't really matter
+### When there's lot of time left, a little bit more time doesn't really matter

 The first thing I noticed in the data is that values of games converge to some value once we got to high enough turn counter values.
 That is, at large enough time left, the probability of the